awsdocs/amazon-mq-developer-guide/doc_source/accessing-web-console-of-broker-without-private-accessibility.md

   + `private-sg` must allow inbound connections from `public-sg`\.
 We recommend restricting this security group to port 8162\.
   + `public-sg` must allow inbound connections from your machine on port 22\.

-## To Access the ActiveMQ Web Console of a Broker without Public Accessibility<a name="accessing-web-console-of-broker-without-private-accessibility-tutorial"></a>
+## To Access a broker's web console of a Broker without Public Accessibility<a name="accessing-web-console-of-broker-without-private-accessibility-tutorial"></a>

 1. Create a Linux EC2 instance in `public-vpc` \(with a public IP, if necessary\)\.